0

 Pistil

-The pistil is the “hairs” that rises from the inside of each calyx.
+The pistil is the “hairs” that rise inside each calyx.
 At first, they will appear as color white but eventually, they’ll morph into orange, red and then brown.
 A fundamental knowledge of the pistil is that it is the female reproductive organ of any plants.
-They may sometimes curl and bend as they function to capture pollen from the male, carried by the pollinators like insects.
-Even though bright orange pistils are associated with better quality plants, it actually means very few trichomes, which offers the plant with no aroma (caused by the terpenes) or even potency (by the THC content).

 Fan Leaves